 Burnout is a form of exhaustion caused by doing too much, taking on too much responsibility, and not having enough time to rest.
-From a nervous system perspective, burnout is caused by the nervous system spending too much time in sympathetic (fight, flight, freeze or fawn) and not enough time in parasympathetic (rest and digest).
+From a nervous system perspective, burnout is caused by the nervous system spending too much time in sympathetic (fight, flight, freeze, or fawn) and not enough time in parasympathetic (rest and digest).

 We live in a culture that encourages us to constantly be doing more.

 It is so easy to compare ourselves to others and feel like we are inadequate.
 We are then rewarded when we overwork.
-Many of us wear our busyness like a badge of honour, and the result is we are slowing losing connection to ourselves and the present moment.
+Many of us wear our busyness like a badge of honour, and the result is we are slowly losing connection to ourselves and the present moment.

 I want to share my story in the hope that you might relate to it and see some burnout patterns in your own life before it’s too late.